quistian/bamcli/README.md

 $ mv .example_bamrc .bamrc
 $ vi .bamrc
 $ . .bamrc
+</code></pre>

-The BAM CLI interface will not work with out these SHELL
+The BAM CLI interface will not work with out these SHELL variables being set

 ## Description